Mobile-TeleVision: Predictive Motion Priors for Humanoid Whole-Body Control: Discussion and Limitation

 \section{Discussion and Limitation}

-This paper introduces a novel whole-body controller for humanoid robots, which separately models the upper body with IK and retargeting, and the lower body with RL controllers.
-To bridge upper and lower bodies for robust control, we introduce Predictive Motion Priors to encode upper-body information for lower-body RL training.
-We show superior performance in both simulation and real-robot whole-body control, as well as teleoperation experiments.
+This paper presents a novel whole-body controller for humanoid robots, separately modeling the upper body with IK and retargeting, and the lower body with RL.
+To unify control, we introduce Predictive Motion Priors, encoding upper-body information for lower-body RL training.
+Our approach achieves superior performance in simulation, real-robot control, and teleoperation.

-While our method allows the humanoid robot to conduct a variety of loco-manipulation tasks, the separation of upper-body and lower-body controls limits the robot from certain agile tasks.
-However, the current humanoid hardware still has too few degrees of freedom compared to humans, which makes RL tracking agile whole-body motion very challenging from the practical perspective.
-The whole-body policy accepts various input commands such as forward/lateral, and yaw velocity, bringing burden for the human teleoperator since the arm and hand movements are mapped to control the robot's arms and hands.
-We need a better human-robot interaction interface to address these challenges.
+While enabling diverse loco-manipulation tasks, our method's separation of upper- and lower-body control limits agility.
+Additionally, humanoid hardware lacks the degrees of freedom needed for agile whole-body motion tracking.
+The policy handles multiple input commands, increasing the teleoperator's cognitive load.
+A more intuitive human-robot interaction interface is needed to mitigate this.